 The area to avoid is Frontier Trail, Frontierland, and the Town Hall area.
 In these connected areas, there are fog machines, lights, and wandering spooks at night.
 The spooks will come up behind you or jump out to scare you.
 These areas are all at the back of the park and easy to avoid unless you want to ride Maverick or Steel Vengeance.

 The main concourse does have a few “creatures” wandering the rides graveyard area.
 I found that they mostly stayed on the grass and would only interact with those who approached them.

 I Hate Clowns.
 Are there any Clowns?

-Good news, the Clown themed walkthrough area that was near Gemini and Camp Snoopy has been removed this year!
+Good news, the Clown themed walkthrough area that was near Gemini and Camp Snoopy has been removed the last two years!
 I always thought the graphics were a bit too much for the Camp Snoopy entrance.

 If you like clowns, you can try visiting the Fearground Freakshow.
 We visited it last year.

 What if I Want a Little Spook?